 Over the last months, Rhonda took the time to make the room her own again.
 All the past relics slowly diminished and disappeared until one morning, she awoke to realize that the space was now entirely hers.
-Her grandfather’s lamp, the tree she made, now entwined with fairy lights, and her wall of scarves, each of these things shouted her singular name.
+Her grandfather’s table, the lamp she made, now entwined with fairy lights, and her wall of hats, each of these things shouted her singular name.

 When Chris asked her if she wanted to go on a date, she said, “No. Come over.
 We’ll cook together, drink some coffee, have a glass of wine, and laugh.”
 Chris laughed and said he’d like nothing better.
 And the night had unfolded as effortlessly as one between two close friends.
 They made pasta, each contributing to the messy process and both doing the dishes afterward.
 They discovered that they already had a shorthand for movement.